- About Oxford University

 About Oxford University

 The University of Oxford is the oldest university in the English-speaking world, with over 900 years of history.
 Oxford’s deep roots are on display in its awe-inspiring architecture and traditions, and its focus on the future is evident in the university’s state-of-the-art facilities.
-In the town of Oxford, you’ll discover many contemporary restaurants, a traditional covered market, a bustling High Street with many shops, as well as some of the finest bookstores in the world.
-Oxford enrolls ~21,000 students, ~12,000 of whom are undergraduates.
+In the city of Oxford, you’ll discover many contemporary restaurants, a traditional covered market, a bustling High Street with many shops, as well as some of the finest bookstores in the world.
+Oxford enrolls around 21,000 students, about 12,000 of whom are undergraduates.

 For detailed information about studying abroad at Oxford, see the OPUS website at http://www.oxfordprogram.com/